 Unlike tools like Circle, Thinkific communities are not so feature-rich.
 It lacks feed customization, community moderation, gamification, etc.

-StoryPrompt is a video-based community platform helpful for collecting video testimonials, reviews & feedback, offering coaching, and much more.
+StoryPrompt is a video-first community platform helpful for collecting video testimonials, reviews & feedback, offering coaching, and much more.

 It eliminates the need for apps like Zoom for meetings.
 Whenever you wish, you can just share the links for joining the calls.
 No app downloads and logins are needed.